arskom/spyne/doc/source/index.rst

 Rpclib Documentation
 ####################

 Welcome to Rpclib documentation!
 We hope you find this text useful.
-As usual, we're always open to comments and suggestions about how we can improve the quality of this document.
-So please do chime in to let us know about your thoughts about this document using one or more of the contact methods described below.
+Please do not hesitate to get in touch with us if you think you can help us improve Rpclib or its documentation one way or another.
+Contact information is below.

 Have fun!